Skip to content

 • Massage Therapy: Helps reduce stress and lower blood pressure.

-• Exercise Therapy: Regular exercise can help lower blood pressure.
+• Exercise Therapy: Regular exercise can help lower high blood pressure.

 3. Coronary Artery Disease (CAD)

-CAD occurs when the coronary arteries that supply blood to the heart muscle become narrowed or blocked.
+CAD occurs when the coronary arteries that supply oxygenated blood to the heart muscle become narrowed or blocked by plaque, causing chest pain (angina), chest discomfort, or increasing the risk of heart attacks (myocardial infarction).

 Therapies: